 In many cases, the underlying cause of the infection can be determined by examining the scabs themselves.
 For example, if the scabs are black and crusty, they are likely due to a fungal infection; if they are moist and red, they are likely due to a bacterial infection.

 Dog skin conditions are very common and can cause various problems, including scabs on a dog’s skin.
-Many skin conditions can cause scabs on dogs, including allergies, yeast infection, parasites, and dog immune system diseases.
+Many skin conditions can cause scabs on dogs, including allergies, yeast infections, parasites, and dog immune system diseases.
 Some of the most common causes of dog scabs are allergies to food or environmental allergens, contact dermatitis, and pyoderma.

 The scabs may also be caused by a reaction to the chemotherapy drugs used to treat cancer.
 Dog Scabs Caused by Environmental Factors Many of the most common causes of dog scabs are environmental factors.

-If your Dog has scaly skin on his back, it is important to take him to the vet to determine the cause to treat crusty scabs on your Dog’s body.
+If your dog has scaly skin on his back, it is important to take him to the vet to determine the cause to treat crusty scabs on your Dog’s body.

 Treatment for dogs with scabs on their backs may include antibiotics, medicated shampoos, or steroids.
 In some cases, surgery may also be necessary.